On the Insertion Time of Cuckoo Hashing: The Insertion Algorithm and its Analysis

-The insertion algorithm can be viewed as a random walk on the vertex set of the corresponding~$k$-uniform hypergraph.
-Note that every (proper) assignment of the elements to positions in the hash table corresponds to an orientation in the associated hypergraph and vice versa.
-If we want to stress that the random walk starts with a particular assignment, that corresponds to an orientation~$h$, we also speak of an~$h$-\emph{random walk} on the vertex set of the hypergraph~$H=H(V,E)$.
+For a~$k$-graph~$H=H(V,E)$ with~$|E| \leq |V|$ an injective mapping~$o:E\rightarrow V$ such that~$o(e) \in e$ for all~$e\in E$ is called an \emph{orientation}.
+For~$e\in E$ and~$v\in e$ we will say that~$e$ is oriented to~$v$ if~$o(e) = v$.
+Observe that in the setting of cuckoo hashing an orientation corresponds to a proper assignment of the items to locations in the hash table, i.e., such that each location contains at most one item, and each item is assigned to a location that is prescribed by one of the $k$ hash functions.
+Similarly, the random-walk insertion heuristic can be viewed as a random walk on the vertex set of the corresponding~$k$-uniform hypergraph.
+If we want to stress that the random walk starts with a particular assignment that corresponds to an orientation~$o$, we also speak of an \emph{$o$-random walk} on the vertex set of the hypergraph~$H$.

+Before we proceed with the proof of Theorem~\ref{thm:insertion} in the next section we need to collect some basic properties of orientations and fix some necessary notation.
+Given an orientation~$o$ of a hypergraph~$H$, we denote by~$F_o(H)$ the set of \emph{free} vertices, that is, vertices to which no edge is oriented to.
+We call the remaining vertices \emph{occupied}.
+Furthermore, we will define certain quantities that describe how 'far' a given vertex is from~$F_o(H)$.
+Formally, for any~$v \in V$ let the \emph{first}~$o$-\emph{neighborhood}~$\mathcal{\overline N}_{o,1}(v; H)$ be the set of vertices in the edge oriented to~$v$, excluding~$v$ itself, i.e,

+More generally, the~$t$th~$o$-neighborhood of~$v$ contains all vertices in any edge that is oriented to some vertex of the~$(t-1)$st~$o$-neighborhood of~$v$, excluding all vertices in previous neighborhoods.
+Formally, we have